tiagojsag/playbook/project-follow-up/index.md

 into releases.
 Release planning needs to take into consideration the client’s priorities, and the releases might need to be reviewed as the project goes on, to make sure that we keep aligned with those priorities.
-During the release planning there might be new questions appearing about the designs, these should not be ignored as the designs are not really set in stone, and if there are doubts or ways to improve them we should do it.
+During the release planning there might be new questions appearing about the designs.
+These should not be ignored as the designs are not really set in stone, and if there are doubts or ways to improve them we should do it.